HonokaKousaka/Contemporary-Artificial-Intelligence/Project_4/README.md

 2. If you can not run the .py files successfully, you can try run the .ipynb files.

+Remember put all the files in a same directory when running the codes.

 &nbsp;

 ## Work